manjuv1/Test/README.md

 ### Install SONiC

 The next step is to install SONiC on all target devices and place them in the correct ZTP configuration.
-Run:
+Run by passing current password in ansible_password:

 ```
 docker exec -it redpanda-automation-server ansible-playbook /redpanda/playbooks/install_image.yaml -e "target_os=ONIE ansible_password=admin"